hingfirewatch/P3I-HING/docs/Project Documentation.md

 ![](https://github.com/hingfirewatch/P3I-HING/blob/main/docs/pictures/Assignments-Page.png)

-**Figure 11** | Assignment page for each assigned group following WebEOC format for group folder assignment, includes staff and contact details, a shared resource folder for each assigned group, a description for group mission objective or task, and an assigned Microsoft Teams link.
+**Figure 26** | Assignment page for each assigned group following WebEOC format for group folder assignment, includes staff and contact details, a shared resource folder for each assigned group, a description for group mission objective or task, and an assigned Microsoft Teams link.
 Additionally, a chat pop-up for communications between members and buttons for web pages and organizational resources.

+An export function to Alerts Form to allow HING JOC faulty to allow easy input for other third-party forms such as NGP COP, WebEOC, and other forms following the standard operation procedures (SOP).

 ## Website Framework